aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/replaceoptions/_index.md

 ### getFontSettings() {#getFontSettings--}

+<b>@deprecated.</b> Please use the 'fontSettings' property instead.
 The rich formatted settings for the replaced text.

 ```javascript
 getFontSettings() : FontSetting[];